TheFax/JBus_communication_Python/README.md

 # JBus_communication_Python

-Everything you need to establish a basic communication with a Socomec UPS via Python code.
+Everything you need to establish a basic communication with an UPS via Python code.

 ## Description